 Although sending data by e-mail may be useful for testing Web forms or for small efforts, such as collecting RSVPs for a party, it is neither practical nor secure to collect large amounts of data via e-mail.
-Instead, we can let the Web server write the data to its log file for later analysis (see "How to analyze log files," p.
-484) or we can use a computer program to code the data and save them in a file, in a form ready for analysis.
-To do this, we use a CGI (common gateway interface) script (e.g., in Perl or PHP) that codes, organizes, and saves the data safely to a secure server (see Schmidt, 1997a, 2000).
-The ACTION of the form is then changed to specify the uniform resource locator (URL) address of this script.
+Instead, we can let the Web server write the data to its log file for later analysis (Section 27.7), or we can use a computer program to code the data and save them in a file, in a form ready for analysis (Section 27.6).
+To do this, we use a Common Gateway Interface (CGI) script, e.g., written in Perl or PHP, that codes, organizes, and saves the data safely to a secure server (see Schmidt 1997a, 2000, 2007).
+The ACTION of the form is then changed to specify the URL address of this script.

-For example, revise the FORM tag in Table 26.1 as follows:
+For example, revise the FORM tag in Table 27.1 as follows:

 '''

-<FORM METHOD='post' ACTION='http://psych.
+<FORM METHOD='post' ACTION='http://

-fullerton.edu/cgi-win/polyform.exe/generic'>
+psych.fullerton.edu/cgi-win/polyform.

+exe/generic'>

 '''

 In this example, the ACTION specifies an address of a script that saves the data to a file named data.csv on the psych.fullerton.edu server.
 The script residing at this address is a generic one that accepts data from any form on the Web, and it arranges the data in order of the two leading digits in each input variable's NAME.
 It then redirects the participant to a file with a generic "thank you" message.
+This example is for instruction, demonstration, and testing purposes only.
+For real data collection, one should put the data file in a protected folder where it is only available to the researchers.